lunacrest01/core-macropad/readme.md

 	•	Send key inputs to the host using BLE HID.
 	•	Receive data for live key remapping.
 	•	Communication can be done using BLE GATT services or USB.

+*For the wireless version, I am currently testing features related to BLE GATT and HID services, including live key remapping.
+This part of the project is still under development.
+The wired version, however, is ready to use.*